I'm still annoyed by Star Wars: The Rise of Skywalker, three months later

 The Rise of Skywalker's attempts to course-correct elements of The Last Jedi didn't seem to make everyone happy, though.
 It's got the lowest critical rating of any Star Wars movie on Rotten Tomatoes at 52% – not that this is a scientifically representative of how good or bad a movie is.
 It got a B+ Cinemascore from attendees in the US, which is the lowest of the series, but far from terrible (Joker got the same score).

 To be honest, though, I don't have a point to make about how everyone else feels about Episode 9 – if you like it, that's cool.
-Our reviewer, Nick Pino, did like the movie, and I thought his excellent piece offered some interesting observations about how the movie bends the lore of Star Wars to great effect.
+Our reviewer, Nick Pino, did enjoy the movie, and I thought his excellent piece offered some interesting observations about how the movie bends the lore of Star Wars to clever effect.

 - How to watch the Star Wars movies in order